copelandlanier/schedulync/README.md

 Currently, the calendar will load, but is missing the scheduling logic memory logic and efficiency of background updating of multiple users.

 To be implemented is also unlimited multi-user.
 Limit is 11 users.

+First run will allow a user to link to a NoSQL database, or create a new one and enter their information.
+If a master database exists, the new user's information will be added, and all user's calendars will update.